 8:35 am – Drive to the next town south of me to take my mother and stepfather on their monthly errands.

 10:30 am – Drop them off at their apartment and head back toward the city, but I also have to stop and put money in our middle son’s bank account and pay my office rent.
 I thought I’d be cute and go to Wal-Mart because they had a small bank branch in there.
 The teller (clearly new and totally clueless) would not allow me to deposit money into his account because I am not on his account.
 Whatever.
-I am not going to argue with someone over something I do on a very regular basis.
+I will not argue with someone over something I do on a very regular basis.
 I go pay the office rent and go to a branch closer to our home.
 They took the money (cash), but applied it as a check.
 So the kid didn’t have access to his funds until 7 pm.
 Whatever.

 12:00 pm – Stop at the grocery store and score .79 cents per pound turkey thighs.
 Pick up three potato wedges because by now I am fucking starving.
-I realized that I forgot to take that pesky little heart pill that keeps the afib away.
+I realized I forgot to take that pesky little heart pill that keeps the afib away.
 Dammit.
 Drive home.

 12:15 pm – Take in the food, let the dogs out, and check my emails and other messages.
 Turn on the television for background noise.
 Prepare the turkey for the oven.